bujniasz/ROS1-differential-wheeled-robot/README.md

 # ROS1-differential-wheeled-robot
 Project of differential wheeled mobile robot implemented in Robot Operating System.
 Allows user to create a map of a world in Gazebo with usage of 'gmapping' package.
-User can controll robot by keyboard with usage of teleop_twist_keyboard package or rely on its autonomous navigation provided by 'navigation' metpackage.
+User can controll robot by keyboard with usage of 'teleop_twist_keyboard package' or rely on its autonomous navigation provided by 'navigation' metpackage.

 Repository contains:
 - 'urdf' folder with an URDF file of robot's model,